farmersrice/saltzero/README.md

 Machine learning bot for ultimate tic-tac-toe based on DeepMind's AlphaGo Zero / AlphaZero papers.
 No human knowledge provided.

 Ultimate tic-tac-toe is a game involving a 3 by 3 grid, each cell of which is itself a regular tic-tac-toe game, for a total board size of 9 by 9.
 Read the [Wikipedia page](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe) for a concise summary of the rules of the game.
+Please note that some posts on the internet claim that ultimate tic-tac-toe is solved; however, this only applies to a weaker variant which does not forbid playing in won local boards.
+Real ultimate tic-tac-toe is unsolved.

 ## I want to play right now